UNSW-CEEM/DER_disturbance_analysis/README.md

 ## Version Control

+This project uses Git for version control.

+For guides on how to start using Git see those by [Github](https://guides.github.com/activities/hello-world/) or [Atlassian](https://www.atlassian.com/git/tutorials/what-is-version-control).

 ### Branching

 This project uses feature branches.
 New features should increment minor version number once version labels are implemented.